 Here, I’ll describe 2 approaches for generating looping noise, with examples in GLSL and Processing.

-Applying noise to transform data is a great way to give objects an organic, unpredictable look.
+Applying noise to a surface is a way to give objects an organic, unpredictable look.

 I recommend reading The Book Of Shaders’ article on Noise if you haven’t already.